 An Enemy Of the People: About the Author - An Enemy of the people (original Norwegian title: En folkefiende) is an 1882 play by Norwegian playwright Henrik Ibsen.
 Plot Overview - The play follows the story of Dr. Stockman, a man who discovers that the main water source of his town is contaminated.
 He tries to have the local paper publish his findings, and tries to hold a town meeting to share his findings, only to be shut down by the mayor of the town, his brother, Peter stockman.
 Act I Analysis - This Act expresses that Dr. Stockman has often been on the merge of extreme poverty.
 Act II Analysis - This Act displays Dr. Stockman here believes in the potential capabilities of all the people.
 Act III Analysis - The set is the editorial office at the People's Herald.
 Hovstad is writing at the desk.
 Billing enters with Dr. Stockman's report.
 They discuss the doctor's powerful writing and how they hope to use it to attack the government.
 Act IV Analysis - The setting is a large hall in Captain Horster's house.
 It is crowded with townspeople.
 A number of them are discussing the meeting.
-Act V Analysis - The setting is Dr. Stockman's notice that have been thrown through the windows.
+Act V Analysis - The setting is Dr. Stockmann's study.
+The windowpanes are broken.
+The doctor is picking up stones that have been thrown through the windows.
 His landlord sends a letter giving the Stockman's notice that they have to move out.